SFDO-Community/Salesforce-Indicators/README.md

 # Project Acomplishments
 * Working on the rebuild to support Custom Metadata Types
 * Enhancements to the Indicator Component
+* The Indicator Key compoennt and Setup components to help build and understand the Indicators easily
 * New companion Components in progress
 * Working on the packaging and release